1. About fexofenadine

 When will I feel better?

-You should start to feel better within an hour or two.
+You should start to feel better within 1 to 2 hours.

 How long should I take fexofenadine for?